Rommelfoxx/google_flights_robot/README.md

 The information for the flights is in the command execution.

 Exemple:
-robot -d results -v FROM:São_Paulo -v TO:Roma -v DEPARTURE:08_setembro_2024 -v ARRIVAL:21_setembro_2024 -v DIAS:2 test-cases
+robot -d results -v FROM:São_Paulo -v TO:Roma -v DEPARTURE:08_setembro_2024 -v ARRIVAL:21_setembro_2024 -v DIAS:2 -v AMPLITUDE:Total   test-cases

 <b>FROM</b>: - Location DEPARTURE